 Healthy Handwashing Survey

-Bradley’s Healthy Hand Washing Survey queried 1,046 American adults Aug.
-1-3 about their hand washing habits in public restrooms.
-Participants were from around the country, ranged in age from 18 to 65 and older, and were fairly evenly split between men (49%) and women (51%).
+The results are in from Bradley’s 2017 Healthy Hand Washing Survey.
+The survey queried 1,042 American adults online Dec.
+12-15, 2016 about their hand washing habits in public restrooms and concerns about germs, colds and the flu.
+Participants were from around the country, were 18 years and older, and were fairly evenly split between men and women (49 and 51 percent).

 Nearly all Americans (97%) believe it’s important to wash one’s hands after using a public restroom and this number has grown over the past year.
 As observed in previous years, men are also far more likely to simply rinse (without soap) than women.